 Also if you have any hormonal problems, awareness of the four phases of the cycle might help a lot, as happened in my case and in the case of Alisa Vitty – Author of a great book called Woman Code.
 Alisa has healed herself from polycystic ovarian syndrome – a disease that conventional medicine considers incurable.

 Another great author is Dr. Christiane Northrup.
 I think that her book Women’s Bodies Women’s Wisdom is a must have for all women.
-A very experienced gynecologist and an intuitive person, she sheds light on issues of female health that most women are terrified of.
+A very experienced gynaecologist and an intuitive person, she sheds light on issues of female health that most women are terrified of.

 Let me know how you succeed with tracking your moon cycle.
 I am excited for you – it will make such a healthy change to your life!